-1 moneys in the fund shall be programmed by the commission for the planning and implementation of advance mitigation projects 3 consistent with the purposes of this chapter.
-After the transfer of moneys to the fund for four fiscal years pursuant to subdivision 5 (c) of Section 2032 of the Streets and Highways Code, commencing in the 2017-18 fiscal year, the program is intended to be 7 self-sustaining.
-Advance expenditures from the fund shall later be 8 reimbursed from project funding available at the time a planned 9 transportation project is constructed.
-A maximum of 5 percent of 10 available funds may be used for administrative purposes.
+21207.
+The Advance Mitigation Fund is hereby created in the State Transportation Fund as a revolving fund.
+Notwithstanding Section 13340 of the Government Code, the fund shall be continuously appropriated without regard to fiscal years.
+The moneys in the fund shall be programmed by the commission for the planning and implementation of advance mitigation improvements consistent with the purposes of this chapter.
+After the transfer of moneys to the fund for four fiscal years pursuant to subdivision (c) of Section 2032 of the Streets and Highways Code, commencing in the 2017-18 fiscal year, the program is intended to be self-sustaining.
+Advance expenditures from the fund shall later be reimbursed from project funding available at the time a planned transportation improvement is constructed.
+A maximum of 5 percent of available funds may be used for administrative purposes.